 Why do clients choose them over other firms?
 They work exclusively with legal practices, so they are industry specialists.
 This gives them an advantage when pursuing business with law firms and legal departments over generalist IT firms that serve multiple industries.
 They also claim to be the leaders in their niche.

 What else supports their positioning?
 They have developed a proprietary suite of tools that allows them to do their job better than their competition.
-And because their team includes professionals who been in their clients’ shoes (attorneys, CIOs, executive directors) they are well attuned to their needs.
-They also have a great reputation, which they can demonstrate by citing the high percentage of client that put them on long-term contracts.
+And because their team includes professionals who have been in their clients’ shoes (attorneys, CIOs, executive directors) they are well attuned to their needs.
+They also have a great reputation, which they can demonstrate by citing the high percentage of clients that put them on long-term contracts.

 So how do you use your brand positioning statement?
 The first thing many firms do is develop their elevator pitch — that short description of your firm that answers the question, “What does your firm do?”
 Keep your elevator pitch short — a sentence or two will usually do the trick — and write it in natural, conversational language.
 If people were to memorize it, it should sound like something a person would actually say.